LearnOnDemandSystems/docs/lod/instruction-source.md

 # Overview

-Lab on Demand allows you to integrate an external ADO or GitHub repository into a lab and use that repository as the source of IDLx content for that lab.
+Lab on Demand allows you to Set ADO or GitHub as an instruction source, using an external ADO or GitHub repository into a lab and use that repository as the source of IDLx content for that lab.

 Choosing to leverage these features means moving all of your content management (including editing) for a lab into ADO or GitHub.
 Once you have enabled this instruction source for a lab, the content in that lab will automatically be updated based on the the latest changes you make to your content in the external repository.